tmorgan181/UnnamedFeeling/README.md

 ## **Acknowledgments**

 This project is a collaborative effort between its authors and contributors.
 Special thanks to all participants who have shared their ideas, creativity, and technical expertise to bring this vision to life.

-Hi Mom!
-Hi Dad!
+Hi Ben!
+You're probably the first one to read this if I had to guess (or maybe a secret special programmer??).

+For All: Hope you like what you see so far!
+Feel free to poke around as much/little as you like.

 ---

-Feel free to adapt this README further to reflect your style or additional technical details as they arise.
-Let me know if you'd like help refining any section!